esrf-bliss/Lima-camera-perkinelmer/doc/index.rst

 Camera initialisation
 ......................

-The camera will be initialized  by created the PerkinElmer::Interface object.
+The camera will be initialized  by created the :cpp:class:`PerkinElmer::Interface` object.
 The contructor will take care of your detector configuration according to the SDK installation setup done before.

-Std capabilites
+Std capabilities
 ................

 This plugin has been implement in respect of the mandatory capabilites but with some limitations which